nomidi/silverstripe-webp-image/README.md

 ## Usage

 - run `dev/build?flush=1`

-- force Browser to load webp image // Example 1 (default) edit `.htaccess` in your `root` directory, and add `webp` forwarding in compatible browsers
+- This module "overwrites" `SilverStripe/Assets/Flysystem/PublicAssetAdapter_HTAccess.ss` to force Browser to load webp images like [css-tricks.com](https://css-tricks.com/using-webp-images/)

-- force Browser to load webp image // Example 2 for information on usage of webp image in html see [css-tricks.com](https://css-tricks.com/using-webp-images/)
+- There is a task `dev/tasks/WebpImageGenerationTask` to generate WebP variants for all images (jpg/png) in assets (local assets store only) if you happened to have existing images without webp variants.
+The task should run per CLI `php ./vendor/silverstripe/framework/cli-script.php dev/tasks/WebpImageGenerationTask` as it likely runs longer than `max_execution_time`.

 ## Quick Testfile for checking if webp is available